MEMBER

 Research and Development

-After obtaining his doctorate in science from the University of Tokyo, he worked as a researcher at the University of Tokyo, National Institute of Advanced Industrial Science and Technology, RIKEN, and Tokyo Institute of Technology before joining Quemix.
+After obtaining his doctorate in science from the University of Tokyo, he worked as a researcher at the University of Tokyo, National Institute of Advanced Industrial Science and Technology, RIKEN, and Tokyo Institute of Technology (currently Institute of Science Tokyo) before joining Quemix.

 Hirofumi Nishi